What is Sinuva and how is it used?

 Mometasone furoate, the active component of the SINUVA Sinus Implant, is a corticosteroid with the chemical name 9,21-dichloro-11(β),17-dihydroxy-16(α)-methylpregna-1,4-diene-3,20- dione 17 (2-furoate).
 Mometasone furoate is a white powder with an empirical formula of C27H30Cl2O6, and molecular weight of 521.44 Daltons.

 The chemical structure of mometasone furoate is shown below:

 The inactive ingredients are poly-(DL-lactide-co-glycolide) and polyethylene glycol.
 Poly-(DLlactide- co-glycolide) is an amorphous biodegradable polymer.

-SINUVA Sinus Implant is a corticosteroid-eluting (mometasone furoate) implant indicated for the treatment of nasal polyps in patients ≥ 18 years of age who have had ethmoid sinus surgery.
+SINUVA Sinus Implant is indicated for the treatment of chronic rhinosinusitis with nasal polyps in adult patients ≥18 years of age who have had ethmoid sinus surgery.

 DOSAGE AND ADMINISTRATION

-The SINUVA Sinus Implant (Figure 1) is loaded into a Delivery System and placed in the ethmoid sinus under endoscopic visualization.
-The SINUVA Sinus Implant is made from bioabsorbable polymers designed to gradually soften over time.
+The recommended dosage is one SINUVA Sinus Implant (1350 mcg of mometasone furoate) placed in an ethmoid sinus [see DOSAGE AND ADMINISTRATION].
 The SINUVA Sinus Implant may be left in the sinus to gradually release the corticosteroid over 90 days.
-Remove the SINUVA Sinus Implant by 90 days or earlier at the physician's discretion using standard surgical instruments.
+Remove the SINUVA Sinus Implant by 90 days or earlier at the physician's discretion [see DOSAGE AND ADMINISTRATION].

 Health Care Provider Training